cs573-22s/a3-experiment/README.md

 Technical Achievements:
 - utilized D3 to create word clouds presented in Qualtrics Survey
-- utilized word processing software to create CSV files for word clouds
+- utilized word processing software in Python to create CSV files for word clouds

 Design Achievements:
--
+- small multiple to portray the differences in the accuracies for different topics

+potential idea: ?
+- accuracy based on number of texts or words in a word cloud